 The Contractor is expected to provide SDS's or provide a means of access to SDS's for the hazardous materials that may potentially be introduced into the work area in the course of their work at the University.
 The Contractor must also provide information regarding where chemicals/hazardous materials will be used and stored.

 The Contractor shall inform the Director of Facilities Services, or his/her designee, or the hiring Department Supervisor about these and other precautionary measures, if needed, to protect University employees during the performance of the contractual work.

-USciences' Departments must inform outside Contractors of the hazardous materials which may be encountered during the contractor's work at the University.
-This includes providing the Contractor with a means of access to SDS's (location where SDS's will be maintained) and the written Hazard Communication Program and communicating any precautionary measures to be taken.
+University Departments must inform outside Contractors of the hazardous substances which may be encountered during the contractor's work at the University.
+This includes providing the Contractor with a means of access to SDS's (location where SDS's will be maintained) and the written Hazard Communication Program, and communicating any precautionary measures to be taken.

 If work activities are performed by employees in areas where chemicals are transferred through unlabeled pipes: